caseymockbee97/Connect-Four/README.md

 ## Maze (Find the treasure!)

-- Maze was an individual project and the code is mostly unchanged from the source code.
+- Maze was an individual project.
+The main changes from the original project were to make it more responsive.

 - link to Maze demo "https://caseymockbee97.github.io/HTML/maze.html"